simha-p/Loan_Portfolio/README.md

  ### Tech Stack
 The data analysis for this project will be carried out Power BI.
    ####  Data Importation: Import the data into the environment.
    ####  Data Cleaning and Manipulation
    ####  Data Exploration and Analysis.
    ####  Data Visualization.

 **Data Importation & Cleansing: Import data into the power BI  environment and cleanse it by identifying and rectifying errors, missing values, and inconsistencies in the data to ensure its accuracy and reliability.**

 **Exploratory Data Analysis: Power BI is utilized to generate descriptive statistics, such as summary statistics, distribution plots.**

-**Data Visualization: Power BI interactive dashboards and visualization capabilities enable the creation of charts, graphs, and heatmaps to uncover patterns and trends within the loan portfolio data.**
+**Data Visualization: Power BI interactive dashboards and visualization capabilities enable the creation of charts, graphs, and heatmaps to uncover patterns and
+    trends within the loan portfolio data.**

 **Reporting & Recommendation: Power BI facilitates the creation of customized reports for stakeholders, including bank executives, risk management teams, and regulators.
 These reports provide actionable insights and support data-driven decision-making.**

 ## Data Transformation
 For the Visualization Purpose,we add custom columns like age,income,credit score  to simple structure the data for the Loan Dataset file.

-**Add Columns -- > Custom Columns**

 ####            Age Range